CANTUS-Project/api/source/index.rst

 API is to use a :ref:`HEAD http method` or :ref:`OPTIONS http method` request on the root URL.

 .. http:head:: /

-    :synopsis: Find the API version supported on the server.
+    Find the API version supported on the server.

     :resheader X-Cantus-Version: Indicates the Cantus API version implemented by a client or server.
         Values are described in :ref:`version numbers`.
     :resheader Server: Indicates the implementation and its version.
-This SHOULD NOT be used by the user agent to modify behaviour, but it may be of interest for debugging or other purposes.
+This SHOULD NOT be used by the user agent to modify behaviour, but it MAY be of interest for debugging or other purposes.
-        The reference implementation is called "Abbott."
+        The reference implementation is called "Abbot."

-Development Plan
-^^^^^^^^^^^^^^^^

-The first "full" release of the Cantus API, version 1.0, is based on HTTP, and allows read-only access to resources.
-The second "full" release will add creation and editing capabilities to the API.
-We will aim for interoperability between these versions to the fullest extent possible, but some backward-incompatible changes may be required in the second version.

 Relationship to Existing Standards
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^